 Our aluminum products mainly consist of molten aluminum alloy, aluminum alloy ingots, and aluminum fabrication products.
 Our aluminum products are made from alumina and carbon anodes through a smelting process by means of electrolytic reduction.
-We sold approximately 7.5 million tons and 6.4 million tons of aluminum products and generated revenue of approximately RMB93,138.0 million and RMB78,651.4 million (US\$11,439.4 million) for the years ended December 31, 2017 and 2018, respectively.
-Molten aluminum alloy is our major product, the sales of which accounted for approximately 77.6% and 74.8% of our revenue derived from aluminum products for the years ended December 31, 2017 and 2018, respectively.
+We sold approximately 7.5 million tons, 6.4 million tons, 3.2 million tons and 2.8 million tons of aluminum products and generated revenue of approximately RMB93,138.0 million, RMB78,651.4 million (US\$11,456.9 million), RMB39,297.6 million and RMB34,894.6 million (US\$5,083.0 million) for the years ended December 31, 2017 and 2018 and the six months ended June 30, 2018 and 2019, respectively.
+Molten aluminum alloy is our major product, the sales of which accounted for approximately 77.6%, 74.8%, 75.3% and 70.6% of our revenue derived from aluminum products for the years ended December 31, 2017, 2018 and the six months ended June 30, 2019, respectively.
 Compared with the production of aluminum alloy ingots, the production of molten aluminum alloy allows us to avoid incurring significant molding and other relevant costs.
 We are able to provide our customers with molten aluminum alloy due to our close proximity to them, which, we believe, provides us with significant cost and operational advantages and results in other synergies.
 All of our aluminum alloy ingots are produced with self-manufactured molten aluminum alloy.
 We also manufacture and sell aluminum fabrication products.